 The price for an eight-ounce bag or five-ounce tub of shredded cheese can be downright expensive, too.
-You’re better off buying a fresh block or wedge and shredding it yourself.
+You’re better off buying a fresh block or wedge, like this one, and shredding it yourself.
 You can shred cheese by hand or with a food processor, and store the shredded cheese in the freezer in heavy-duty plastic bags.
-(Here are more cheese storage options—all tested by a Taste of Home writer.)
+There are even more cheese storage options, according to a writer from our sister-site, Taste of Home.

 Pro Tip: To shred cheese by hand, put blocks of softer cheese like mozzarella in the freezer for a half hour.
 It will make things much easier to shred.
 Your next meal should be pretty Gouda!
 Next, check out these “healthy” foods that you actually need to avoid.